 Code 48 – The software for this device has been blocked from starting because it is known to have problems with Windows.
 Contact the hardware vendor for a new driver.
 (Code 48)

 This is a driver-related problem.
 The driver software for the device is not compatible with the Windows version you are running.
-It can happen after a Windows upgrade.
+This can happen after a Windows upgrade, for example.
 Install an updated, compatible driver to solve the code 48 error.
 For older systems, make sure to check for architecture compatibility (32-bit / 64-bit).
 In some cases, older driver software can still be used when executed in compatibility mode.

 Code 49 – Windows cannot start new hardware devices because the system hive is too large (exceeds the Registry Size Limit).
 (Code 49)